spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 ```python
 #! /usr/bin/env python2
 ```
-On Unix systems this can be done by running the following command from whithin the `hfst-swener-0.9.3/scripts`
+On Unix systems this can be done by running the following command from within the `hfst-swener-0.9.3/scripts`
 directory:
 ```bash
 sed -i 's:#! \/usr/bin/env python:#! /usr/bin/env python2:g' *.py